No. 242 Squadron RAF: Battle of Britain

 In June 1940 it moved to RAF Coltishall in eastern England, as part of No. 12 Group RAF and was involved in the Battle of Britain.
 During this period 242 Squadron moved to RAF Duxford as part of the Duxford Wing, 12 Group's Big Wing formation.
 In 1941 it started offensive sweeps and bomber escorts and convoy patrols.

 Dispersed at Java

-In December 1941 the squadron moved to the far East arriving at RAF Seletar on 13 January 1942.
-The situation was desperate and it had to move to Palembang on Sumatra where the squadron collapsed through lack of spares and was dispersed by 10 March 1942.
-On 29 December 1941 Pilot Officer M. C. Blanchard (RCAF) was reported missing believed killed after a mid-air collision off the coast of Ghar Hassan, Malta, during an operational flight.
-The collision was between Hurricane BE343 (Blanchard) and Hurricane BE344 (Flight Lieutenant Andrews (RCAF) who was later found safe).
+In December 1941 the squadron moved to the Far East arriving at RAF Seletar on 13 January 1942.
+The situation was desperate and it had to move to Palembang on Sumatra where it was combined with the remnants of No. 232 Squadron.
+Despite this, the squadron collapsed through lack of spares and was dispersed by 10 March 1942.
+Its final commander in the Far East was Squadron Leader Ivon Julian.

 Reformed on Spitfires

 On 10 April 1942 the squadron re-formed at RAF Turnhouse, Scotland with the Supermarine Spitfire and was involved in coastal patrols.
 In October it was deployed to North Africa defending Algiers.
 It fought into Tunisia then moved on to Malta and was involved in the invasion of Sicily and the Salerno beach-head operations.
 In 1944 it was moved to Syria for a rest period before moving to Corsica where it was part of the invasion of southern France and attacks on northern Italy.
 The squadron was disbanded in Italy on 4 November 1944.